jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 the current gets too large.

 So this gives us three interesting phenomena we'd like our model to help
+explain:

-explain: the tuning curve between the firing rate and the current, the firing rate's periodicity, and the gradual reduction in firing rate while the current remains on.
+- the tuning curve between the firing rate and the current.
+- the firing rate's periodicity.
+- the gradual reduction in firing rate while the current remains on.

 ## NeMoS

 ### Preparing data

-Now that we understand our model, we're almost ready to put it together.
+Now that we understand our data, we're almost ready to put the model together.
 Before we construct it, however, we need to get the data into the right format.

 NeMoS requires that the predictors and spike counts it operates on have the following properties: